Argel-Tal/DataScience-Notes/Lecture Summaries.md

 While this boosts preformance, we loose the advantage of trees being easy to interpret

 #### Boosting
 Growing many small trees that act in sequence, with each tree reducing the residual error passed to it from the previous tree.
 Each of these trees have a highly limited max depth.
+This is a form of __Stacking__, with the caveat that all stacked models are of the same type.

 A learning rate `λ` is applied, enforcing how much of the previous tree is remembered when it's passed to the next tree (typically inversely proportional to the number of trees `B`)